 Introduction to Bushwalking Around Sydney

-Sydney is a cosmopolitan metropolis of over 4 million people, the largest in Australia, yet is surrounded by national parks, wilderness areas and sandy beaches on all sides.
+Sydney is a cosmopolitan metropolis of almost 5 million people, the largest in Australia, yet is surrounded by national parks, wilderness areas and sandy beaches on all sides.
 It’s convenient to split the walks into three regions: south, west and north, and these regions are described below.
 Most of the walking is through eucalyptus forest, but there’s also heath and rainforest vegetation.
 There’s plenty of water in the north and south (to look at, not to drink), and deep sheer-sided valleys and cliffs in the Blue Mountains to the west.
 Read on for more info, or go straight to a list of the walks.

 South of Sydney, including the Royal National Park